Paddle the longest continuous set of rapids in the eastern U.S.: 15 Class III-IV rapids in 4 miles!

 With a growing reputation among paddlers and fly fishers, and the development of Quemahoning Lake as a family recreation area, The Stonycreek is becoming the place for mountain-style fun!
 Paddle or pedal, cast a fly or a plug, swim or picnic, enjoy a crowded festival or a solitary walk.
 The Stonycreek features outstanding recreational and leisure-time resources! (source: www.thestonycreek.com)

 Guided whitewater rafting on rivers ranging from Class I-IV whitewater!
-Pick your tube, put on your river shoes, and float your worries away down the Stonycreek River.
-Coal Tubin' handles everything for you and will even shuttle you back to the beginning of your journey for no extra charge.
+Pick a tube, put on some river shoes, and float the worries away down the Stonycreek River.
+Coal Tubin' handles everything and will even shuttle groups back to the beginning of the journey for no extra charge.
 Tubin' on the Stonycreek River...great for large groups or small families.
 Coal Tubin' also handles other rentals for outdoor recreation on and off the river including white water rafting, biking, and more!

 300-yard water park within the banks of the Stonycreek River adjacent to the 11-acre Greenhouse Park picnic area in Tire Hill, minutes from downtown Johnstown along Rt.
 403. Family-oriented park with swimming, play kayaking… or just a great place to hang out and watch the river fun!
 Open April through October.
 No fees, but safety regulations are posted.

 The club is involved with issues including stream access, whitewater conservation, dam releases and the remediation of environmental threats.
-BCKC hosts the annual Stonycreek River Rendezvous, the Stony-Kiski-Conemaugh River Sojourn, Canoe d’ Que and other events.
+BCKC hosts the annual Stonycreek River Rendezvous, the Stony-Kiski-Conemaugh River Sojourn, and other events.

 86 river miles of paddling along the borders of Somerset, Cambria, Westmoreland, Indiana and Armstrong Counties in southwestern Pennsylvania.
 The Kiski-Conemaugh is a good novice and family canoe and kayak river.
 The most prominent features include the Conemaugh Gorge, just west of Johnstown, Packsaddle Gap, and nearby bike trails and historic communities.
 Elements of the Allegheny Portage Railroad remain along the entire length of the trail, some visible only at low water.

 1635-acre Glendale Lake is a popular destination for sailboats, canoes and kayaks & powered boats up to 20HP.
 Nine public boat launching areas; three public mooring facilities and two marinas for sailboats, pontoon boats & motorboats.
 Ice fishing, iceboating, concessions, fuel sales, rentals, repairs and more.